inmanta/inmanta-core/docs/quickstart.rst

 than a directory with a project.yml file, which contains parameters such as the location to search for modules and where to find the server.

-You can retrieve the quickstart module like this:
+You can retrieve the quickstart project like this:

 .. code-block:: sh